 The Supply-Side Platform is the mirror image of the DSP.
 Where DSPs work for advertisers, SSPs work for publishers — they're the technology that helps websites sell their ad inventory in real-time auctions.
 Major SSPs include Magnite, OpenX, and PubMatic.

 SSPs charge a fee on every transaction, typically 10–20% of the bid.
-This fee is taken from the publisher's side, but the economic effect is identical: less money reaches the actual ad.
-If a publisher's $5 CPM gets reduced to a $4 CPM after SSP fees, the advertiser is paying $5 to deliver $4 of ad inventory.
+This fee is taken from the publisher's side, but the economic effect is identical: less money reaches publishers.
+If a publisher's $5 CPM gets reduced to a $4 CPM after SSP fees, the advertiser is paying $5 to deliver $4 of publisher inventory.

 Layer six: the waste layer.